joaotavora/yasnippet/doc/snippet-development.rst

 ``# key:`` snippet abbrev
 --------------------------

 This is the probably the most important directive, it's the abbreviation you type to expand a snippet just before hitting ``yas/trigger-key``.

-If you don't specify this it will default to the name of the file the snippet is being loaded from, unless YASnippet is ignoring file names as triggers (see ``yas/ignore-filenames-as-triggers`` in `Organizing snippets`_), in which case this snippet will not be expandable through the key mechanism.
+If you don't specify this the snippet will not be expandable through the key mechanism.

-Sometimes the key of a snippet is non-ASCII or not valid filename (e.g. contains ``/``).
-One can then define the ``key`` property which will overwrite the filename as the key to expand the snippet.

 ``# name:`` snippet name
 ------------------------